ho-dor/BlogApp/README.md

 # SocialApp
 This is a social paid blog app with payment integration through paytm.
-First Commit :- It is completed upto the comment functanality and share functanality is being added.
+First Commit :- It is completed upto the comment functionality and share functionality is being added.